CLUB HISTORY

 Funds are distributed primarily to local organizations, concentrating on the Ledyard Schools.
 Other organizations supported by The Ledyard Rotary Club include, but are not limited to: Adopt A Highway, Easter Seals Rehabilitation Center, Family Service, Focus on Hunger (sponsored by Norwich Rotary), Habitat For Humanity of Southeastern Connecticut, Haitian Health Foundation (Dr. Jeremy Lowney), Ledyard Food Locker (Holiday Food Baskets), Ledyard High School Athletic Booster Club, Ledyard High School Drug and Alcohol Free Graduation Party, Ledyard High School Music Department, Ledyard Interchurch Emergency Fund, Ledyard Public Libraries, Ledyard Transport, Men Against Destruction, People To People, Regional Multi-Cultural Magnet School, Rotary Foundation (Paul Harris Fellow Awards), Rotary Youth Leadership Awards (Ledyard High School students), SIDS Network, Special Olympics (regional, state and international games including one year the games were held at Connecticut College in New London), Student Recognition Awards (Ledyard Middle School and Ledyard High School), Submarine Memorial Parade, and Three Rivers Family Program.

-The Student Recognition Awards, mentioned above, is one of our club's primary and ongoing projects.
+The Student Recognition Awards, mentioned above, are one of our club's primary and ongoing projects.
 These awards are presented annually to students from both Ledyard Middle School and Ledyard High School.
 The students are nominated by their teachers for outstanding performance in any area.
 Recipients are selected on any or all of the following attributes: citizenship, scholarship, athletics, music, and attendance.
 The award consists of a certificate and a check for $50.00 (Middle School) or a certificate and a check for $300.00 (High School).
 The selected students, their parents, and their nominating teachers are invited to our club for breakfast to be recognized for their achievements.
 The Johnson Scholarship was established by Ledyard Rotary in 2009 to memorialize Mr. Johnson’s legacy of service, to promote the values and ideals of Rotary, and to inspire and support a new generation of community leaders.
 Although applicants must be of good academic standing, the scholarship is primarily a leadership and community service award.

 PAUL HARRIS FELLOWS:

-2022 Sam Kilpatrick, Terry Jones (3rd)
+2022 Sam Kilpatrick, Terry Jones (3rd), Jami Allyn

 2018 Terry Jones (2nd), Doug Chung (2nd), Stacie Chung